-In this article, I’ll share with you all the mortgage refinance fees you actually don’t have to pay if you do a no-cost refinance.
-Let me explain each one in detail given I just finished refinancing my primary residence mortgage.
+In this article, I'll share with you all the mortgage refinance fees you actually don't have to pay if you do a no-cost refinance.
+Let me explain each one in detail based on a previous refinance of my primary residence.
+The reality is, the are mortgage refinances fees.
+They are just in the form of a higher interest rate.

 The only downside to my mortgage refinance was that it took a little over four months to complete.
 It was a real PITA, but I'm happy to have got it done.
 Over the next seven years, my cash flow will increase by ~$91,000 and my interest expense will decline by ~$95,000 had I not refinanced.